6 Steps to Creating a Website With an Online Payment System

 A digital wallet is an alternative to a banking account.
 Yet, the concept of operation is quite similar.
 You will have to contract with the operator and integrate the payment system into your website.

-Payment Aggregators
+Payment aggregators

-Examples: Square is a payment aggregator with well-known point-of-sale solutions that help businesses accept in-person and online card payments.
-Another famous payment aggregator, Stripe offers a suite of online payment processing tools that developers and businesses can use to integrate payment systems into their websites or mobile applications.
+Another famous payment aggregator, Stripe, offers a suite of online payment processing tools that developers and businesses can use to integrate payment systems into their websites or mobile applications.

 How to Create a Website with Online Payment in 6 Steps

-Now that we understand what a payment service is and how it functions, let's explore the critical phase of creating a website with online payment capabilities.
-Integrating a payment system is a key step in this process, and we will focus on it.
-Here are 6 steps to effectively add the payment system to your website:
+Now that we understand what a payment service is and how it functions, let's explore the critical phases of creating a website with online payment capabilities.
+Since integrating a payment system is a key step in this process, we will mainly focus on it.

 how to integrate a payment system into your website

 Step 1.
-Build a Website
+Build a website

 Before integrating an online payment system, you must have your website up and running.
 In this guide, we assume that you already have a website in place and will focus on the integration of the payment system.